The Black-Box Simplex Architecture for Runtime Assurance of Autonomous CPS: Case Studies

 where $a(k+t \mid k)$ and $J(k+t\mid k)$ are the predictions made at time step $k$ for the values at time step $k + t$ of the accelerations and the centralized (global) cost function $J$, respectively.
 The first term is the sum of the centralized cost function, evaluated for $T$ time steps, starting at time step $k$.
 It encodes the control objective.
 The second term, scaled by a weight $\lambda > 0$, penalizes large control inputs.

-\textbf{Advanced controller} The centralized cost function $J_{ac}$ for the advanced controller contains two terms: (1)~a \emph{separation} term based on the inverse of the squared distance between each pair of agents; and (2)~a \emph{target seeking} term based on the distance between the agent and its target location.
+\textbf{Advanced controller.} The centralized cost function $J_{ac}$ for the AC contains two terms: (1)~a \emph{separation} term based on the inverse of the squared distance between each pair of agents (potential field term for collision avoidance); and (2)~a \emph{target seeking} term based on the distance between the agent and its target location.

 where $\omega_s, \omega_t \in \mathbb{R}$ are the weights of the separation term and target seeking terms.
 The separation term promotes inter-agent spacing but does not guarantee collision avoidance.
-The first command in the command sequence produced by the MPC optimization is the advanced controller's command and it is passed to the look-ahead baseline controller.
-The command sequence is the solution of the optimization in Eq.~\ref{eq:cen_mpc}, with $J$ replaced by $J_{ac}$.
+The AC generates a command sequence by solving the optimization problem in Eq.~\ref{eq:cen_mpc}, with $J$ replaced by $J_{ac}$.
+The first command in that sequence is the AC's command; it is passed to the LBC.

-\textbf{Baseline controller} The centralized cost function $J_{bc}$ for the baseline controller contains two terms.
-As in Eq.~\ref{eq:mas_ac}, the first term is the separation term.
-The second term is the \emph{divergence} term which forces the agents to move out of the circle by aligning the velocities with rays radially pointing out of the center of the circle.
+\textbf{Baseline controller.} The centralized cost function $J_{bc}$ for the BC contains two terms.
+As in Eq.~\ref{eq:mas_ac}, the first term is the separation term (collision avoidance based on potential fields).
+The second term is a \emph{divergence} term which forces the agents to move out of the circle by aligning their velocities with rays radially pointing out of the center of the circle.

-where $\omega_s, \omega_d \in \mathbb{R}$ are the weights of the separation term and the divergence term, and $c$ is the center of the circle containing the initial configurations of the robots and their target locations.
-The control law for the baseline controller is Eq.~\ref{eq:cen_mpc}, with $J$ replaced by $J_{bc}$.
-A zero acceleration is appended at the end of the baseline controller's command sequence for ease in establishing collision freedom for all future time steps.
+where $\omega_s, \omega_d \in \mathbb{R}$ are the weights of the separation term and the divergence term, and $c$ is the center of the circle containing the initial configuration of the robots and their target locations.
+The control law for the BC is Eq.~\ref{eq:cen_mpc}, with $J$ replaced by $J_{bc}$.
+A zero acceleration is appended to the end of the BC's command sequence to help establish collision freedom for all future time steps.